soraw-ai/Awesome-Robotics-And-Agentics-Work/README.md

   *Wangchunshu Zhou, Yuchen Eleanor Jiang, Long Li, Jialong Wu, Tiannan Wang, Shi Qiu, Jintian Zhang, Jing Chen, Ruipu Wu, Shuai Wang, Shiding Zhu, Jiyu Chen, Wentao Zhang, Ningyu Zhang, Huajun Chen, Peng Cui, Mrinmaya Sachan* <br>
   arXiv, 2023.08 [[Paper](https://arxiv.org/abs/2309.07870)]
 - **The Rise and Potential of Large Language Model Based Agents: A Survey** <br>
-  *Zhiheng Xi and Wenxiang Chen and Xin Guo and Wei He and Yiwen Ding and Boyang Hong and Ming Zhang and Junzhe Wang and Senjie Jin and Enyu Zhou and Rui Zheng and Xiaoran Fan and Xiao Wang and Limao Xiong and Yuhao Zhou and Weiran Wang and Changhao Jiang and Yicheng Zou and Xiangyang Liu and Zhangyue Yin and Shihan Dou and Rongxiang Weng and Wensen Cheng and Qi Zhang and Wenjuan Qin and Yongyan Zheng and Xipeng Qiu and Xuanjing Huang and Tao Gui* 复旦大学NLP <br>
+  *Zhiheng Xi and Wenxiang Chen and Xin Guo and Wei He and Yiwen Ding and Boyang Hong and Ming Zhang and Junzhe Wang and Senjie Jin and Enyu Zhou and Rui Zheng and Xiaoran Fan and Xiao Wang and Limao Xiong and Yuhao Zhou and Weiran Wang and Changhao Jiang and Yicheng Zou and Xiangyang Liu and Zhangyue Yin and Shihan Dou and Rongxiang Weng and Wensen Cheng and Qi Zhang and Wenjuan Qin and Yongyan Zheng and Xipeng Qiu and Xuanjing Huang and Tao Gui* <br>
+  Team: NLP group, Fudan University <br>
   arXiv, 2023.08 [[Paper](https://arxiv.org/abs/2309.07864)] [[Code](https://github.com/WooooDyy/LLM-Agent-Paper-List)]